Severe cold weather, especially combined with wind, can cause:

-- Frostbite, which occurs when tissues freeze, usually affecting fingers, toes, nose and ears.
-See more about Frostbite from the CDC.
+- Frostbite - This occurs when tissues freeze.
+It usually affects exposed skin, plus fingers, toes, nose and ears.
+See more on frostbite from the CDC.

-- Hypothermia, a dangerous cooling of the body core temperture and it requires emergency medical assistance.
-See more about Hypothermia from the CDC.
+- Hypothermia - This is a dangerous cooling of the body core temperature that requires emergency medical assistance.
+See more on hypothermia from the CDC.

 If you have to go outdoors during a cold snap, dress warmly and cover exposed skin.
-Be sure to keep your fingers, toes, nose and ears covered and warm in arctic temperatures to prevent frostbite.
+Be sure to keep your fingers, toes, nose and ears covered and warm to prevent frostbite.
 This is not the time to wear shorts or flip-flops outside!
 Loose layers of clothing can help trap warm air to keep you insulated from the cold.
-And by wearing layers, you can keep warm outdoors and remove outer layers when you get back inside.
+And by wearing layers, you can keep warm outdoors then remove outer layers when you get back inside.

 Going out at night?
-Stick with friends and use the buddy system.
+It's best to stick with friends and use the buddy system.
 Walk together or get a ride.
 Check out the U-M After-Hours Transit Services.